dcblack/sc-platform/ABOUT_BUS.md

 About the bus
 =============

 `Bus_module` is an implementation of a generic TLM bus interconnect component.
-A memory map is constructed either from a `Config_extn` probed in the targets, or via a YAML memory map file.
+A memory map is constructed from a combbination of `Config_extn` probes in the targets combined with a YAML memory map file.
+Efforts are also made to validate the map including checks for:

+- No missing port information (lack of Config_extn data update)
+- No overlapping address regions
+- No loops

+The memory map is constructed as follows:
+1. Optionally, before `start_of_simulation()`, an implementation may modify configuration settings used in probing or alter the `memory_map.yaml` file.
+2. At `start_of_simulation()`, `build_port_map()` is called.
+3. YAML file is loaded.
+4. For each bus probes its target socket connections using `transport_dbg()` to obtain Configuration data, which must include the target module's full `name()` and `kind()`.
+Data may include the target's depth.
+   If not zero, the depth returned will be used in preference to any data in the YAML file.
+This allows devices to be instantiated with different sizes.
+5. Memory map is constructed by comparing the names in the port probes to the names found in the YAML file.
+6. The resultant memory map is checked for overlapping data.

 Block diagram
 -------------